ArneSix/WebScraper/README.md

-# WebScraper for the belgium coronavirus statistics
+# WebScraper for the belgium Corona virus statistics
 simple webscraper made with python and firebase